- Location: Colorado

 If you currently have a motorcycle permit, visit your local CO DMV office with:

 - Your out-of-state permit.
 You will need to surrender it to the CO DMV.

 - If under 18 years old, submit an Affidavit of Liability and Guardianship (Form DR2460).
 It must be signed by your parent or guardian.

-- Provide two forms of primary identification, proof of lawful presence and your Social Security number.
+- Provide primary identification, proof of lawful presence and your Social Security number.

 - Provide proof of your new Colorado residency.